aysegulyigitbi/DWH/README.md

-# DWH - Data Warehouse and Database Resources

-Welcome!
-The DWH (Data Warehouse) repository serves as a comprehensive collection of resources dedicated to the process of gathering and managing data from various sources to provide meaningful insights about a business.
-Let's explore what a Data Warehouse is and more about this repository:

 ## 📚 What is a Data Warehouse?

 A Data Warehouse (DW) is the process of collecting and managing data from various sources to provide meaningful insights about a business.
 A Data Warehouse is typically used to connect and analyze heterogeneous business data sources.
 It is a critical component of a Business Intelligence (BI) system, designed for data analysis and reporting.